 They were well edited.
 Many of the gardens I visited were heavily planted.
 But, with one exception, I didn’t think any of them were “over-stuffed.”
 Sometimes the key to a well-designed garden is not so much what you put in, but what you take out.
 After the tours, I dug into one of my front beds and did some much needed editing — I pulled a tarp full of overgrown plants out of it, giving the remaining plants (and anyone who looks at the bed) room to breath.

 I have at least one more tour to attend this year.
-What is the best tip you’ve taken away from garden tours?
+What lessons from garden tours have you learned?